 - Member, Executive Committee, CIRA

-- Associate Director, Community Research and Implementation Core, CIRA
+- Investigator, Community Research and Implementation Core, CIRA

 Margaret R. Weeks, Ph.D. is a socio-cultural anthropologist and Executive Director of The Institute for Community Research in Hartford, Connecticut.
 The Institute is an independent, non-profit community-based organization that conducts research with community partners on health, education, and cultural expression.